 We'll start from where we left off in the previous article on PHP Interfaces.
 If you haven't read it, please go and read it now, or get the free eBook on object-oriented programming from the right sidebar (below the content if you are viewing in mobile).

 If you are new to object-oriented programming, you might be confused about what an Interface is and how to use it.
 Read this post to clear that confusion.

 If you are starting to learn about Drupal 8, you must have come across a term called "Dependency Injection".
 If you are wondering what it means, then this is the post you should read.
 Through examples, you will learn why dependency injection is useful for decoupling the code as well as unit testing effectively.

-If you are starting to learn Drupal 8, you are probably overwhelmed by the number of blog posts that offer free tutorials on different aspects of Drupal 8.
+If you are starting to learn Drupal 8, you are probably overwhelmed by the number of blog postsinfo file that offer free tutorials on different aspects of Drupal 8.
 The only way to find all these tutorials is to search online.
 In this post, we have created an exhaustive list of the free resources online for mastering Drupal 8, organized by categories.
 Use these links as a reference when starting on your next Drupal 8 learning expedition.
 Perform a Ctrl+F search to quickly find the topic of your choice.